 Classic Easy Meyer Lemon Bars With Shortbread Crust

 Lemon bars - crisp, buttery shortbread crust and creamy lemon curd filling, make this classic a popular favourite.
 This is a simple recipe.
-From making the crust in the food processor to just whisking and pouring your filling into the pan (no mixer needed).
+From making the press in shortbread crust to just whisking and pouring your filling into the pan (no need to pull out the electric mixer or stand mixer for this recipe) and no need to cook the filling or custard prior to baking.
 They bake up beautifully with the nicest lemony filling that is just enough tart and sweet - not too sweet, but just enough to meet the tartness right in the middle.
 These were a total hit with my family - they were gone so fast and they thought these were just the best lemon bars.
-I was hoping to save one for a friend of mine who adores lemon bars but not this batch.
-None made it alive after a day.
-Another batch is definitely in order soon.
-Make sure and make one for yourselves as well - you will love this easy lemon bars recipe.
-They are the most perfect lemony sweet treat or dessert.
+You will love this easy lemon bars recipe.
+They are the most perfect lemony sweet treat or dessert the is great for potlucks, picnics or whenever you are in the mood for them - which I assure you will be all the time once you make them- you will be hooked!!

 I love this lemon bar recipe because not only is it simple to make with a delicious filling with a buttery press in crust but it also requires just a few ingredients.
 Here is what you will need:

-- Sugar: I used a combination of confectioners sugar and granulated sugar. the sugar sweetens the crust and lemon curd filling layers.
-Feel free to skip the confectioners sugar and use only granulated if you prefer.
-I reduced the amount of sugar by 1/4 cup in the filling from the original recipe because I like my Bars more tangy then overly sweet but feel free to increase to 1 cup in total for a sweeter filling.
+- SUGAR: I used a combination of confectioners sugar for the crust and granulated sugar.
+The sugar sweetens the crust and lemon curd filling layers.
+Feel free to swap the confectioners sugar and use granulated if you prefer for the crust - either will work.
+I reduced the amount of sugar by ¼ cup in the filling from the original recipe because I like my Bars more tangy then overly sweet but you need the amount of sugar stated to ensure the perfect balance of sweet and tart - I do not recommend reducing sugar amount in the filling any more than I have already (see more about this in Tips below)

-- Vanilla Extract: I use just a splash of pure vanilla extract in the short bread crust to add just a bit of extra flavour.
+- VANILLA EXTRACT & LEMON EXTRACT: I use just a splash of pure vanilla extract in the short bread crust and the filling to add just a bit of extra flavour.
+I add the pure lemon extract for even more intense lemony flavor both are optional

-- Salt: I like to do a very small pinch in both the crust and the filling to balance out the sweetness.
+- SALT: I like to do a very small pinch (approx 1/8 tsp or less) in the crust and you can also add a pinch to the filling as well if you like to balance out the sweetness but it is optional for both

-- Eggs: Eggs are basically what provides the entire structure for the filling so in this recipe they cannot be replaced.
-My original version of this recipe called for 4 eggs and 1 yolk for and ultra rich filling.
-I have experimented a lot with this recipe and have come to the conclusion that only 3 eggs are needed for a deliciously balanced filling that is not too rich but rich enough with a nice citrusy sweet zing.
+- EGGS: Eggs are basically what provides the entire structure for the filling so in this recipe they cannot be replaced.
+My original version of this recipe called for 4 whole eggs and 1 yolk for and ultra rich filling.
+I have experimented a lot with this recipe and have come to the conclusion that only 3 whole eggs are needed for a deliciously balanced filling that is not too rich but rich enough with a nice citrusy sweet zing.
+If you would like to add an extra yolk for extra richness you may and that will not change the cooking time or any thing (a tip if using an extra yolk - don’t throw out the whites.
+Whisk the white and brush the crust lightly with a thin layer of the white as soon as it come out of the oven to seal the crust which will also help it from getting soggy)

-- Lemon Juice & Zest: Freshly squeezed lemon juice and zest is always best for lemon bars.
-I used Meyer lemon the first time I made these and loved it but these are equally delicious with any variety of lemons or any kind of citrus for that matter like oranges, limes and grapefruit.
-I really like adding zest to my filling because it really intensifies the flavour of the lemon in the filling. that is optional and for aesthetics some chose to leave it out and that is totally fine.
+- LEMON JUICE & ZEST: Freshly squeezed lemon juice and zest is always best for lemon bars.
+I used Meyer lemon the first time I made these thus the intense colour in the original photos and loved it but these are equally delicious with any variety of lemons or any kind of citrus fruit for that matter like oranges using fresh orange juice, limes/lime juice and grapefruit.
+I really like adding zest to my filling because it really intensifies the flavour of the lemon in the filling- that is optional and for aesthetics some chose to leave it out and that is totally fine.
+The lighter less intense lemon bars are ones made with your typical lemons.

-- Pre-bake the crust: this ensures you don’t get a soggy bottom - a crisp short bread crust that can hold up to the filling
+- Pre-bake the crust: this ensures you don’t get a soggy bottom - a crisp short bread crust that can hold up to the filling.
+Bake fro 20-25 min approx

-- Prepare the filling: Whisk all of the filling ingredients together just unit nice and smooth.
+- Prepare the filling: Whisk the dry ingredients together then whisk the eggs lightly in a seperate owl then add and whisk them into the dry ingrdients along with the lemon juice and extracts if using until nice and smooth.
 Some like to sift the flour in to ensure no clumps form but that is optional

 - Cool: cool the lemon bars on a rack until they are room temperature then wrap and chill then in the fridge for 1-2 hours until set.
-Slice them while they are chilled and serve them cold or allow to come to room temperature. dust with powdered sugar of you wish.
+Slice them while they are chilled and serve them cold or allow to come to room temperature.
+Dust with powdered sugar if you wish.

 - CAN I MAKE THESE BARS INTO A LEMON CURD TART: Absolutely you can.
 You can easily make these in a 9 inch round tart pan with a removable bottom.
 Same baking time same measurements just in tart form.